 There are several great articles out there concerning image optimization tools and their impact on performance.
 It would be remiss not to mention these great community contributions.
 So here it goes.

 - OPTIMIZERS: VMware VS Citrix! by Chris Twiest.
 In his article, Chris compares Citrix Optimizer and the VMWare OS Optimization Tool and tests user login time and user density under different circumstances.

 - Image Optimization Analysis – Citrix XenApp by James Kindon.
 In this article, James, among other things, takes a look at the impact the various optimization tools have on user logon time.

 - Reduce Citrix logon times by up to 75% by fellow CTA George Spiers.
-In this article, George deals with multiple logon optimizations which massively reduce the user's logon times.
+In this article, George deals with multiple login optimizations which massively reduce the user’s logon times.
 He also offers his own Windows Server 2016 Optimisation Script.

 - A Look at the New Citrix Optimizer by fellow CTA Mark Plettenberg.
 In this article, he uses the software Login VSI to quantify the performance boost after optimizing the operating system.
-Please take a look at a second article of his as well: Optimizing desktop images with the Citrix Optimizer.

 In case I forgot to mention any other great articles out there, please accept my apologies.
 Simply send me a link and I will add the article to the list.